AKF-Code-Zone/Hospital-management-system/README.md

 # 🏥 Hospital Management System – OOP Project (C++)

-An object-oriented C++ project simulating a real-world hospital system.
-Includes modules for doctor management, patient appointments, emergency case handling, and patient record tracking.
-Designed with file handling for data persistence and a user-friendly CLI menu system.
+This project simulates a basic hospital system using Object-Oriented Programming in C++.
+Features include patient registration, appointment and emergency case handling, staff records, and file-based storage.
+The code is modular with separate classes for patients, doctors, and administrative functions.
 ---

 ## 🔑 Key Features